-Many regions of contrasting compositional bias occur in both nucleotide and amino acid sequences.^{3,14-16} Investigation of local compositional complexity and periodicity is informative at an early stage of the analysis of a new protein sequence, particularly when results can be interpreted together with local matches from database searches.^{2,17} In natural protein sequences, there is a strong tendency for compact globular folded domains to have a high complexity of composition that resembles a "random" distribution of amino acid frequencies.^{16,18} In contrast, compositionally biased regions of lower complexity correlate in most cases with nonglobular, extended, or intrinsically unstructured regions.18-20 Numerous lowcomplexity protein regions are involved in crucial molecular functions and interactions, but, in general, they are relatively intractable to structural investigation by crystallographic methods, in contrast to globular domains.16 Increasingly, NMR methods are yielding information on the dynamics and interactions of conformationally flexible low-complexity domains.19
+Many regions of contrasting compositional bias occur in both nucleotide and amino acid sequences (Karlin and Brendel 1992; Salomon and Konopka 1992; Wootton 1994a; Wootton and Federhen 1993).
+Investigation of local compositional complexity and periodicity is informative at an early stage of the analysis of a new protein sequence, particularly when results can be interpreted together with local matches from database searches (Altschul et al. 1994; Wootton and Federhen 1996).
+In natural protein sequences, there is a strong tendency for compact globular folded domains to have a high complexity of composition that resembles a "random" distribution of amino acid frequencies (Wootton 1994a; Wootton 1994b).
+In contrast, compositionally biased regions of lower complexity correlate in most cases with non-globular, extended or intrinsically unstructured regions (Dunker et al. 1998; Wootton 1994b; Wright and Dyson 1999).
+Numerous low complexity protein regions are involved in crucial molecular functions and interactions, but, in general, they are relatively intractable to structural investigation by crystallographic methods, in contrast to globular domains (Wootton 1994a).
+Increasingly, NMR methods are yielding information on the dynamics and interactions of conformationally flexible low-complexity domains (Wright and Dyson 1999).

-Compositional complexity analysis provides, therefore, a general method for investigating architectural features of polypeptides, especially for making provisional assignments of some domain boundaries in multidomain proteins.2 Simple complexity measures and segmentation algorithms were described previously (SEG and PSEG, for protein sequences; NSEG for nucleotide sequences).^{3,16} These identify optimal segments of low complexity, subject to parameters ("window length," "trigger complexity," and "extension complexity") that control the stringency and granularity of the analysis.
-Relatively long windows, for example 45 residues, are often appropriate when SEG is used in searches for long, potentially nonglobular regions of proteins.^{2,18} However, a much more comprehensive analysis is achieved by using a range of parameter values and by integrated visualization of several measures of sequence complexity.
-Complexity profiles, calculated at different sliding window lengths, and self-similarity dotplots, also provide useful visual checks on the actual data underlying the algorithmically assigned segments.
+Compositional complexity analysis provides, therefore, a general method for investigating architectural features of polypeptides, especially for making provisional assignments of some domain boundaries in multi-domain proteins (Wootton and Federhen 1996).
+Simple complexity measures and segmentation algorithms have been described previously (SEG, PSEG for protein sequences, NSEG for nucleotide sequences (Wootton 1994a; Wootton and Federhen 1993).
+These identify optimal segments of low complexity, subject to parameters ("window length", "trigger complexity", and "extension complexity") that control the stringency and granularity of the analysis.
+Relatively long windows, for example 45 residues, are often appropriate when SEG is used in searches for long, potentially non-globular regions of proteins (Wootton 1994b; Wootton and Federhen 1996).
+However, a much more comprehensive analysis is achieved by using a range of parameter values and by integrated visualization of several measures of sequence complexity.
+Complexity profiles, calculated at different sliding window lengths, and self-similarity dot-plots also provide useful visual checks on the actual data underlying the algorithmically assigned segments.

-Low-complexity segments may have approximate or exact sequence repeats or may lack regular or recurrent patterns.
+Low complexity segments may have approximate or exact sequence repeats or may lack regular or recurrent patterns.
 The attribute of regular periodicity can be analyzed independently of overall compositional complexity, by calculating the sequence complexity only for residues that are spaced at a defined interval from each other.
-This is implemented in the SFINX package using the PSEG program described previously.2
+This is implemented in the SFINX package using the PSEG program described previously (Wootton and Federhen 1996).

 A complementary approach, named HISEG, is also implemented in the package.
 This variant of the SEG algorithm reports optimized sequence segments of high, rather than low, complexity.
 HISEG segments have the greatest local compositional complexity (or greatest "randomness") based on a uniform distribution, or any arbitrarily specified distribution, of amino acid frequencies, subject to the same stringency and granularity parameters as SEG.
 In practice, HISEG is less precise than SEG for definition of the boundaries between adjacent regions of contrasting complexity, because optimal matches to the target frequencies tend to extend beyond high-complexity segments into more biased regions (Wootton and Federhen, unpublished).
-Consequently, the segments predicted by HISEG often overlap those assigned by SEG, and the latter segments usually more accurately indicate the appropriate boundaries.
-Nevertheless, the complementary properties of HISEG and SEG are valuable when the results of both methods are viewed together, because their predictions tend to correspond approximately to, respectively, globular and nonglobular domains, as illustrated below.
+Consequently the segments predicted by HISEG often overlap those assigned by SEG and the latter usually more accurately indicate the appropriate boundaries.

+Nevertheless, the complementary properties of HISEG and SEG are valuable when the results of both methods are viewed together, because their predictions tend to correspond approximately to, respectively, globular and non-globular domains, as illustrated below.